u-boot/u-boot/tools/binman/binman.rst

 Most of the time such essoteric behaviour is not needed, but it can be essential for complex images.

-If you need to specify a particular device-tree compiler to use, you can define the DTC environment variable.
+If you need to specify a particular devicetree compiler to use, you can define the DTC environment variable.
 This can be useful when the system dtc is too old.